blue-build/cli/README.md

 ### Podman/Docker

 This will install the binary on your system in `/usr/local/bin`.
-This is only a `linux-gnu` version.

 ```bash
 podman run --pull always --rm ghcr.io/blue-build/cli:latest-installer | bash